Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Discussion

 \section{Discussion}

-We developed a new Gibbs sampling algorithm for the Cox regression model: GS4Cox.
-For constructing the algorithm, we first establish that the composite partial likelihood constitutes a valid estimating equation in the Cox regression model.
-Furthermore, we derived its asymptotic deviation from the maximum partial likelihood estimator.
-Exploiting the fact that this composite partial likelihood can be expressed in a form analogous to a binomial logistic regression likelihood, we embed it within the P\'olya-Gamma augmentation scheme and the general Bayesian framework to derive closed-form Gaussian complete conditional distributions for regression parameters.
-We empirically demonstrated that GS4Cox achieved stationarity more rapidly and exhibits substantially lower autocorrelation than MH approaches.
+We developed a new Gibbs sampling algorithm for the Cox regression models, namely GS4Cox.
+To construct the algorithm, we first define a composite partial likelihood and establish that it delivers a valid estimating equation for the Cox regression models.
+Exploiting the fact that this composite partial likelihood can be written in a form analogous to a logistic regression likelihood, we embed it within the P\'olya-Gamma augmentation scheme and the general Bayesian framework to obtain closed-form Gaussian complete conditional distributions for the regression parameters.
+We demonstrated that GS4Cox achieved substantially higher sampling efficiency and estimation accuracy than conventional MCMC methods (e.g., MH, HMC, NUTS, MALA) and the Cox-PG algorithm \citep{ren2025cox}.
+Moreover, GS4Cox remains effective without requiring covariate standardization, which is especially valuable when interpretability of raw coefficients is important.
+For example, in medicine and epidemiology, raw regression coefficients are interpreted as log-hazard ratios for a one-unit increase in the corresponding covariate.

-In a previous study, \citet{ren2024cox} developed their sampling algorithm for the Cox regression model by approximating the log-cumulative baseline hazard with a monotonic spline and introducing Gamma frailties to approximate the full likelihood via a negative-binomial surrogate.
-To correct for the bias induced by negative-binomial approximation, they incorporate MH rejection steps, resulting in a sampling algorithm that is no longer a full Gibbs sampler and potentially less efficient.
-In contrast, our estimator based on the composite partial likelihood is asymptotically unbiased, and we explicitly evaluate the first-order correction needed relative to the standard partial likelihood estimator.
-Incorporating this into a complete Gibbs sampler removes asymptotic bias while preserving high computational efficiency.

-We observe that our proposed composite partial likelihood serves as a lower bound to the partial likelihood, as discussed in \citet{titsias2016one-vs-each}.
-Moreover, from Proposition~\ref{pro:expectation-zero} and \ref{pro:cpl-weak-consistency}, the maximum composite partial likelihood estimator is both unbiased and asymptotically consistent, and Theorem~\ref{theorem:bayes-asym-unbiased} shows that the Bayes estimator is also asymptotically unbiased.
-Therefore, as a point estimator, the maximum composite partial likelihood estimator possesses the desired properties.
-In contrast, uncertainty quantification depends on the chosen learning rate.
-In regular, unimodal settings such as the Cox regression model, ensuring identical point estimates is essential, while uncertainty is governed by the chosen learning rate.